First Night 2019 Performers!

 Joshua Alfaro, Founder of the Alisal Community Arts Network, thinks big.
 Even the acronym provides inspiration: Alisal CAN!
 The AUSD Marching Drum Line is a performing group composed of standout students from the AUSD after school drumline teams.
 The groups are sponsored by ACAN, which holds classes for over 1500 youth in East Salinas, Greenfield and Gonzales.
 Come hear them play!

 Site 18: Wells Fargo Stage/Alvarado Street 7:45—8:15; 8:30– 9:00 pm

 Local dance troupe DI FRANCO DANCE PROJECT will present a program of dance.

 The DiFranco DanceProject, Dianne Lyle's company of dancers, ranging in age from 8 through 17 years, will offer a fun-filled, eclectic and exciting program of dances, inspired by cultures from around the globe.

-The dance team from THE DANCE CENTER in Carmel will present a program of dances.
+The dance team from THE DANCE CENTER will present a program of dance.

 Students ages 2 yrs. to adult are warmly welcomed into a creative atmosphere of passionate mentorship at The Dance Center —owned by Tia Brown and Laura Jeselnick.
 Classes include ballet, pointe, hip-hop, tap, jazz, contemporary, acrobatics, and musical theater.
 Thirteen competitive teams in different genres and 5 musical theater performance companies complement a curriculum that includes both recreational and pre-professional offerings taught by an exceptionally-talented faculty.
 TDC is proud to recognize and host the new affiliated nonprofit organization, Monterey Peninsula Ballet Theatre.
 MPBT promotes arts outreach and dance education with performance opportunities to the youth on the Monterey Peninsula.